samlarby/Milestone-Project-1/README.md

 ![contact](documentation/contact.jpg)

-## User Experience UX
+## User Experience

-## Site Goals

-* __User Goals__
-  * As a customer the goals for this website are to draw them into to joining the function gym.
-  * The site should come across as vibrant and fun a representation of what the gym is.
-  * There should be opportunity for the customer to read about what the gym does and its type of training.
-  * Also plenty of information for the user to find out about the different membership types.

 ### First time visitors
 * On the first visit they can find information about what the gym does, and also a schedule of typical class times througout the week.
-* They will also find reviews of the organisation.
+* They will also find reviews of the organisation, to give them an idea of what the gym is like.
 * Finally they can find images of what the the people and gym looks like.

 ### Returning visitors